MARC Cluster Guide

 All projects will have a directory under /project named after your project ID and will be the same as your SCDS share name.
 All files related to a project should only be stored within its assigned /project directory.
 Quotas in /project are somewhat flexible and are assigned based on the project requirements.
 Please contact support@hpc.ucalgary.ca if you require additional space.

-The SCDS share and the project directory on MARC are two separate storages.
+The SCDS share and the project directory on MARC are two separate storage systems.
 Data transferred to the /project directory is a second copy of the data on the SCDS share.
 On a SCDS share deleting files will not create free space.
 The NetApp device that hosts the SCDS drive maintains a copy of the deleted files in ‘snapshot space’.
 Hence the quota is consumed by the files in the SCDS share plus the files in ‘snapshot space’.

 Temporary file system: /tmp